sour-dani/The-Quake-Army-Knife-QuArK-Mirror/utils/trunk/make_install/script-readme.txt

                 necessary.
                 must be in quotes with no spaces, ie "QuArK_6.2" instead of "QuArK 6.2".

-   otpions:
+   options:
      DEBUG         = make debug exe [optional]
      ALLOWD3D      = doesn't remove quark d3d files [optional]
      NOHELP        = no help files created
                      [optional - can't be used with ONLYHELP] ONLYHELP      = only creates help files
                      [optional - can't be used with NOHELP] NOCOMPILE     = doesn't compile a new .exe [optional] NOCOMPRESSEXE = doesn't compress .exe with "upx" [optional] NOSFX         = doesn't create sfx archives.
      NORUNTIME     = doesn't copy runtime files